jerry81/leetcode/Learning05ArrayAndString/README.md

 - reverse array, with two pointers
 - pointer at start, pointer at end
 - swap 1 and 2 until they meet

+### 2 pointer for array item deletion

+- 1 pointer iterates normally
+- another pointer points to where should be adding to array
+- similar to create new array and recreate